Pisces (astrology): In early mythology

 "Pisces" is the Latin word for "fishes".
 It is one of the earliest zodiac signs on record, with the two fish appearing as far back as c.
 2300 BC on an Egyptian coffin lid.

 According to one Greek myth, Pisces represents the fish, sometimes represented by a shark, into which Aphrodite (also considered Venus) and her son Eros (also considered Cupid) transformed in order to escape the monster Typhon.
 Typhon, the "father of all monsters", had been sent by Gaia to attack the gods, which led Pan to warn the others before himself changing into a goat-fish and jumping into the Euphrates.
 A similar myth, one in which the fish "Pisces" carries Aphrodite and her son out of danger, is resounded in Manilius' five-volume poetic work Astronomica: "Venus ow'd her safety to their Shape."
 Another myth is that an egg fell into the Euphrates River.
 It was then rolled to the shore by fish.
 Doves sat on the egg until it hatched, out from which came Aphrodite.
 As a sign of gratitude towards the fish, Aphrodite put the fish into the night sky.
 Because of these myths, the Pisces constellation was also known as "Venus et Cupido", "Venus Syria cum Cupidine", "Venus cum Adone", "Dione" and "Veneris Mater", the latter being the formal Latin term for mother.

 The Greek myth on the origin of the sign of Pisces has been cited by English astrologer Richard James Morrison as an example of the fables that arose from the original astrological doctrine, and that the "original intent of [it] was afterwards corrupted both by poets and by priests."

-In modern mythology and religion
+In modern mythologies and religion

 Purim, a Jewish holiday, falls at the full moon preceding the Passover, which was set by the full moon in Aries, which follows Pisces.
 The story of the birth of Christ is said to be a result of the spring equinox entering into the Pisces, as the Savior of the World appeared as the Fisher of Men.
 This parallels the entering into the Age of Pisces.